Could You Be An Alcoholic? Alcohol & Alcohol Abuse

 Heavy drinking affects our liver's ability to break down fats.
 As a result, fat accumulates causing fatty liver disease.
 Relentless drinking progresses fatty liver disease to alcoholic hepatitis, causing tissue damage and symptoms such as loss of appetite, nausea, vomiting, abdominal pain, fever, and jaundice (yellowing of the skin and eyes).
 Eventually, hard scar tissue replaces healthy soft liver tissue, and irreversible cirrhosis of the liver occurs.

 But the good news is that early stages of liver damage can be reversed.
-Aim to have several alcohol-free days per week if you do chose to drink.
+Aim to have several alcohol-free days per week if you do choose to drink.
 And avoid drinking to excess!

 Alcohol And Dementia: Wasting Your Smarts